ipavlopoulos/search-in-ai/prompt-decomposition/README.md

 - Help reproduce or extend the decomposition prompting experiments.
 - Serve as a shared codebase for testing different models and prompt strategies.

-> **Note:** This is *not* a full capstone research project.
+> **Note:** This is *not* a full project.
 That will be hosted in a separate repository and will include full analysis, evaluation metrics, and results.

 ---